-An Online Assessment asks your customers a set of questions and gives them a score and custom advice on completion of the questionnaire.
-It’s typically longer than a quiz and gives them customized feedback in the end.
+Online Assessments are a type of interactive content that asks your customers a set of questions and gives them a score and custom advice on completion of the questionnaire.
+They are typically longer than a quiz and gives them customized feedback in the end.

 How does it work for B2B Content Marketers?